Syllabus for MKR-700

 After completing this course, you will be able to:

-Marketing Research is a three-credit online course, consisting of seven (7) modules.
-Modules include an overview (“The Mark of Quality Marketing Research”), topics, study materials, and activities.
+Marketing Research is a three-credit, online course consisting of four modules.
+Modules include an overview, topics, study materials, and activities.
 Module titles are listed below.

-For your formal work in the course, you are required to participate in six (6) graded discussion forums and in two (2) synchronous events as well as to complete four (4) written assignments (one of which is a comprehensive midterm project).
+For your formal work in the course, you are required to participate in four graded discussion forums and in two synchronous events as well as to complete four written assignments.
 You are also required to complete a final project.

-There is also an ungraded but required introductions forum.
+There is also an ungraded but required introduction forum in Module 1.

 Students can locate information about proper APA citation formatting online by conducting a Google search.
 Microsoft Word’s References Manager toolbar takes the labor out of creating a bibliography and in-text citations.
 Students who are unfamiliar with using Word’s Reference Manager should select one of the many online training tools that can be located on the Internet.